SettleMint

 Flow overview

 The airdrop distribution flow moves tokens from a funded airdrop contract to eligible recipients.
-Eligibility is verified cryptographically using Merkle proofs -- no off-chain oracle is trusted at claim time.
-The flow applies to all three strategy types, with each variant adding constraints on timing, release schedule, or distribution model.
+Eligibility is verified with Merkle proofs against the stored root, so the contract does not trust an off-chain oracle at claim time.
+The flow applies to time-bound, vesting, and push strategies.
+Each strategy adds a different timing, release, or distribution constraint.

 Rendering diagram...

-1. Admin deploys airdrop -- the airdrop contract is deployed with a Merkle root encoding the full recipient list and allocations.
-Strategy-specific parameters (time window, vesting schedule) are set at deployment and are immutable.
+1. The admin deploys the airdrop contract with a Merkle root for the recipient list and allocations.
+Strategy-specific parameters, such as time windows or vesting schedules, are set at deployment.

-3. Recipient submits claim -- an eligible recipient generates a Merkle proof off-chain and calls claim(proof, amount) on the airdrop contract.
+3. The recipient generates a Merkle proof off-chain and calls claim(proof, amount).

-4. Merkle proof verification -- the contract verifies the submitted proof against the stored root.
-Invalid proofs revert immediately.
+4. The contract verifies the proof against the stored root.
+Invalid proofs revert with no distribution.

-5. Claim tracker check -- the contract queries the claim tracker to confirm the recipient has not exceeded their allocation.
+5. The contract checks the claim tracker to confirm the recipient has not exceeded the allocation.

-6. Token transfer -- tokens move from the airdrop contract to the recipient address via ERC20 transfer.
+6. The contract transfers tokens to the recipient address through ERC20 transfer.

 Strategy variants